ccoyle95/afk.gg/README.md

-# afk.gg
+# ctf.gg
+Capture The Friend.
 Website for social gamers.